cacttus/sketchy/README.md

 ..
 ```

-## Bundling  (.exe, .appimage, .rpm, .deb, etc.)
+## Bundling  (.exe, .rpm, .deb, appimage,  etc.)

-To bundle the application into an .exe, .rpm, .deb, .AppImage, or other standalone format run:
+To bundle the application into an .exe, .rpm, .deb, AppImage, or other standalone format run:

 `npx electron-builder`

+After building this application.
+(Make sure `build-dev.sh` is run first so contents are copied.)

+Binary is placed in `/dist/`.

 You can configure electron-builder in the `build` property within `package.json`.
+_Note: the extends:'null' is required to prevent electron-builder from looking at /public/electron.js_

 See the documentation for [electron-builder](https://www.electron.build/) for more info.